 Pickled umeboshi plums come from the fruit of Prunus mume.
 This is actually an Asian species of apricot.
 But it is more commonly called a plum.

 In traditional Japanese societies, everyone ate the umeboshi plums.
-From daimyo to sumo wrestlers, and samurais who ate them to ward off battle fatigue.
+Daimyo, sumo wrestlers, and samurais would eat umeboshi plums to overcome battle fatigue.

 Today, people eat umeboshi plums in a variety of ways.
-The preserved plums are used in dressings, dips, and sauces to enhance flavor in various dishes and to whet one’s appetite.
+You can use umeboshi plums in dressings, dips, and sauces to enhance flavor in various dishes.
+The sourness of the plums whet one’s appetite.

 This ancient food has powerful healing properties and help balance pH and strengthen the body.

 Umeboshi plums are beneficial for many different conditions.
 The plums help with various gastrointestinal troubles, bad breath, constipation, diarrhea, indigestion, lack of appetite, nausea, and vomiting.